-Eye Movement Desensitization and Reprocessing, or EMDR, is a therapeutic protocol used in the treatment of mental and emotional trauma.
-It has been widely praised in the United States and is currently used by agencies such as the American Psychiatric Association, the International Society for Traumatic Stress Studies, and the Departments of Defense and Veterans Affairs.
+Eye Movement Desensitization and Reprocessing, or EMDR, is a therapeutic protocol helpful in the treatment of mental and emotional trauma.
+It is being widely praised in the United States and is currently in use by agencies such as the American Psychiatric Association, the International Society for Traumatic Stress Studies, and the Departments of Defense and Veterans Affairs.

 Those suffering from PTSD caused by major traumas such as sexual or physical assault, combat experiences, accidents or the sudden death of a loved can benefit from EMDR therapy.
 Sessions work to alleviate PTSD symptoms like flashbacks and nightmares, angry outbursts, difficulties sleeping and concentrating, and feelings of depression and isolation.

-However, when an individual experiences a traumatic event, this processing system is disrupted and the negative memories and emotions, as well as physical sensations and beliefs, are stored in the brain.
-These stored traumatic interpretations mingle with current events to color them negatively.
+In a “normal” brain, processing systems digest information and make appropriate connections.
+They work like an assembly line to pull useful and important information from our memory to store.
+When nothing unusual occurs, those reactions to the event that are no longer relevant, and any emotions or physical sensations, are forgotten.
+However, when an individual experiences a traumatic event, this system is disrupted and the negative memories and emotions, as well as physical sensations and beliefs, are not forgotten and become part of our memory.
+The machine shorts and doesn’t do it’s job correctly.
+These traumatic interpretations mingle with current events to color them negatively.
 In short, the past becomes the present.

 The Benefit of EMDR Therapy